At St. Peter O’Brien Law Offices, P.C, we specialize in safeguarding both your loved ones and your assets.

 Who will make decisions for you when the unexpected happens?
 For example:

-Powers of Attorney can be made for different purposes –financial and health care are common.
-However, there are Powers of Attorney that can be for specific reasons or purposes.
+Powers of attorney can be made for different purposes –financial and health care are common.
+However, other types of powers of attorney can be used for specific reasons or purposes.

 A medical Power of Attorney allows your Agent to make health care decisions for you, while a financial Power of Attorney allows your agent to make financial decisions for you as you would make them yourself and for your benefit.